AstatinChan/gameboy-emulator/README.md

 If you do not set the `-k` cli parameter, the emulator will try to find a gamepad.

+There is no automatic gamepad reconnection.
+The gamepad must be detected at the start of the emulator and not be disconnected.

 If there is the message `No gamepad found` in the first messages, it means your gamepad hasn't been detected or initialized properly.
 Connect a gamepad and restart the emulator to fix it.
 It should print `Found Gamepad id: GamepadId(0)` instead.

 (I don't know which gamepad exactly.
 The 8BitDo SF30 Pro in USB mode on Arch Linux works.
 That's all I know lol)